 Under the leadership of the European Commission, Copernicus relies largely on data from satellites observing Earth.
 Hence, ESA – in accordance with the European Space Policy – is developing and managing the Space Component for the initiative.
 The European Commission, acting on behalf of the European Union, is responsible for the overall initiative, setting requirements and managing the services.

-To ensure the operational provision of Earth-observation data, the Space Component includes a series of five space missions called 'Sentinels', which are being developed by ESA specifically for Copernicus.
+To ensure the operational provision of Earth-observation data, the Space Component includes a series of six space missions called 'Sentinels', which are being developed by ESA specifically for Copernicus.

 The acquisition of reliable information and the provision of services form the backbone of Europe’s Copernicus programme.
-Services will be based on data from a host of existing and planned Earth observation satellites from European and national missions, as well as a wealth of measurements taken in situ from instruments carried on aircraft, floating in the oceans or positioned on the ground.
+Services will be based on data from Earth observation satellites, as well as a wealth of measurements taken in situ from instruments carried on aircraft, floating in the oceans or positioned on the ground.

 The resulting services will bring a broad range of socio-economic benefits to many sectors of society.
 Policy makers will have ever-better information on which to base decisions for the protection, preservation and management of the environment as well as benefit from related cost savings.

-Services provided through Copernicus fall into five main categories: services for land management, services for the marine environment, services relating to the atmosphere, services to aid emergency response and services associated with security.
+Services provided through Copernicus fall into six main categories: services for land management, services for the marine environment, services relating to the atmosphere, services to aid emergency response, services associated with security and services for monitoring climate change.

 These services have the potential to significantly improve many environmental concerns such as natural resource management, food security, biodiversity and air-quality forecasting.
 In addition, information through Copernicus will lead to a better understanding of climate change issues.
 The services component of Copernicus is under the responsibility of the European Commission (EC).